 - 1. On, or within sight of, school grounds before, during, or after school hours or at any time; - 2.
 Off school grounds at a school-sponsored activity or event, or any activity or event that bears a reasonable relationship to school; - 3.
 Traveling to or from school or a school activity, function, or event; or - 4.
-Anywhere, if the conduct interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including, but not limited to , conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students., staff, or school property.
+Anywhere, if the conduct interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including, but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students., staff, or school property.

-Administrators shall report violations to the Naperville Police Department or other law enforcement agencies, as appropriate.
+Administrators shall report suspected criminal violations to the Naperville or Lisle Police Departments or other law enforcement agencies, as appropriate and in accordance with the requirement of the Individuals with Disabilities Education Improvement Act of 2004.